schlae/amiga-hddlw/README.md

 Perform the following changes

-* Install JC40, which is connected to pin 4 of the floppy connector and provides the high-density sense signal.
+* Install JC40 (a zero ohm resistor or wire jumper), which is connected to pin 4 of the floppy connector and provides the high-density sense signal.
 See the green circle in the image below.
 * Cut the trace between pin 38 of IC1 and pin 16 of IC2.
 This is the motor driver clock.
 This is indicated by the diagonal arrow in the image below.
 * Connect a wire from pin 38 of IC1 to pin 14 of the floppy connector (blue